gianmarco27/Poggi-Stagliano-Stucchi/RASD/RASD v1.md

 | Exceptions                                                         |<ol><li> The user is already signed up</li><li>The user didn't fill all of the mandatory fields with valid data</li></ol></br>All the excpetions are handled by notifying the user and taking him back to the sign up activity

-        Sign up comment
-        Is the third exceptions necessary?
-        Do we have to put in the event flows the fact that the individuals have to agree the GDPR? two ways

 | Name                                                               |Log in
 |:-------------------------------------------------------------------|:-
 | Actor                                                              |Third party